Staten Island Peace Conference: Background

+Prelude

-After the fleet arrived in July 1776, Admiral Howe made several attempts to open communications with Continental Army General George Washington.
+After the British expedition arrived in North America in July 1776, Lord Howe made several attempts to open communications with General George Washington, the Continental Army's commander-in-chief.
 Two attempts to deliver letters to Washington were rebuffed because Howe had refused to recognize Washington's title.
 Washington, however, agreed to meet in person with one of Howe's adjutants, Colonel James Patterson.
-In the meeting on July 20, Washington learned that the Howes' diplomatic powers were essentially limited to the granting of pardons; Washington responded that the Americans had not committed any faults and so did not need pardons.
+When Washington and Patterson met on July 20, the latter learned that the Howes' diplomatic powers were essentially limited to the granting of pardons; Washington responded that the Americans had not committed any faults and so did not need pardons.

-Lord Howe then sent a letter to Benjamin Franklin that detailed a proposal for a truce and offers of pardons.
-After Franklin read the letter in Congress on July 30, he wrote back to the Admiral, "Directing pardons to be offered to the colonies, who are the very parties injured,... can have no other effect than that of increasing our resentments.
+Lord Howe subsequently sent a letter to Franklin that detailed a proposal for a truce and offers of pardons.
+After Franklin read the letter in Congress on July 30, he wrote back to Howe, "Directing pardons to be offered to the colonies, who are the very parties injured,... can have no other effect than that of increasing our resentments.
 It is impossible we should think of submission to a government that has with the most wanton barbarity and cruelty burnt our defenseless town,... excited the savages to massacre our peaceful farmers, and our slaves to murder their masters, and is even now bringing foreign mercenaries to deluge our settlements with blood."
 He also pointed out that "you once gave me expectations that reconciliation might take place."
 Howe was apparently somewhat taken aback by Franklin's forceful response.

 "Some think it will occasion a delay of military operations; which we much want.
 I am not of that mind.
 Some think it will clearly throw the odium of continuing this war on his Lordship and his master.
 I wish it may.
 Others think it will silence the Tories and establish the timid Whigs.
 I wish this also, but do not expect it.
 All these arguments, and twenty others as mighty, would not have convinced me of the necessity, propriety, or utility, if Congress had not determined on it.
 I was against it from first to last.
 All sides agreed in sending me.
 You will hear more of this embassy.
 It will be famous enough."